Home security seems like a complex topic, but it’s essentially a combination of two components:

 Professional monitoring is a service that “watches” for signals the Ring Alarm system and can alert the authorities when a security threat is detected.
 The Ring monitoring center is a team of trained agents in a secure location who watch all Ring Alarms 24/7/365.

 How does this work?
 The Ring Alarm Base Station monitors the sensors in your home and sends a signal to the Ring Monitoring Center when a threat is detected.
 It also sends an alert to your phone, as well as the phones of all Shared Users.
 When the monitoring center receives a signal, they call to see if there is a genuine threat.
 If there’s an emergency, they can dispatch emergency services to your home.

 Self-monitoring is when you monitor the Ring Alarm yourself.
 When the Alarm Base Station detects a threat, it will only send an alert to your phone and the phones of your Shared Users.
 (If you have email notifications turned on, it may send an email as well.)
 You and your Shared Users can call emergency services if there is a genuine threat, such as a fire, break-in, or another emergency at the home.

-If you decide to sign up for professional monitoring, there are a few important details you should be aware of:
+If you decide to sign up for professional monitoring, there are a few important details you should know.

-- Use a valid address and cross-street in your Ring App: During the sign-up process for your Ring app, you will be asked to enter your address and a cross street.
+- A Valid Address: It’s very important that you use a valid address and cross-street in your Ring app.
+During the Alarm setup process, you will be asked to enter your address and a cross street.
 It is vital that this address be accurate.
 Only verified addresses can be enrolled in professional monitoring.
-With a verified address, emergency responders know which location to be dispatched to if an emergency happens.
-If you have made a mistake when entering your address, changing the address in your Ring app is easy.
-Click here for details.
+Changing the address in your Ring app is easy if you have made a mistake or move.